xyth0rn/NCTU_DigitalLab_Mario/Video_devlog.md

 This means we would have to compress the size of pictures if we want to achieve horizontal scrolling background.

 ### 32-bit PNG to 9-bit COE
-> 32-bit is RGBA color coding, 8-bit for each variable.
+  > 32-bit is RGBA color coding, 8-bit for each variable. <br>
 Using the Python library Image (from PIL), extract the RGBA value (`A` = opacity) of each pixel from the `.png` file.
 Convert the 8-bit R/G/B values to 3-bit binary values (abort value of `A`), then concatenate the three into a 9-bit value.
 Write the 9-bit value of each pixel into an output `.coe` file.

 #### Reference